Mirati Therapeutics (MRTX) Received its Third Buy in a Row

 After Goldman Sachs and J.P.
-Morgan gave Mirati Therapeutics (NASDAQ: MRTX) a Buy rating last month, the company received another Buy, this time from H.C.
-Wainwright.
-Analyst Edward White maintained a Buy rating on Mirati Therapeutics today and set a price target of $126.00.
-The company’s shares closed last Friday at $99.86.
+Morgan gave Mirati Therapeutics (NASDAQ: MRTX) a Buy rating last month, the company received another Buy, this time from Oppenheimer.
+Analyst Jay Olson maintained a Buy rating on Mirati Therapeutics today and set a price target of $105.00.
+The company’s shares closed last Friday at $98.62.

-According to TipRanks.com, White is a top 100 analyst with an average return of 27.4% and a 52.6% success rate.
-White covers the Healthcare sector, focusing on stocks such as Spectrum Pharmaceuticals, Karyopharm Therapeutics, and TRACON Pharmaceuticals.
+According to TipRanks.com, Olson ‘s ranking currently consits of 0 on a 0-5 ranking scale, with an average return of -8.9% and a 38.0% success rate.
+Olson covers the Healthcare sector, focusing on stocks such as Madrigal Pharmaceuticals, ACADIA Pharmaceuticals, and Enanta Pharmaceuticals.

 The word on The Street in general, suggests a Strong Buy analyst consensus rating for Mirati Therapeutics with a $122.60 average price target, which is a 29.2% upside from current levels.
 In a report issued on May 1, J.P.
 Morgan also upgraded the stock to Buy with a $116.00 price target.